-The company's life sciences revenues were up 6 percent while its diagnostics business grew almost 7 percent.
+The company's life sciences revenues grew 76 percent, while diagnostics revenues increased 24 percent.

 Within its diagnostics division, the firm posted molecular diagnostics revenue of $995.3 million, up more than fivefold from $178.5 million in fiscal Q1 2020.

 The firm said it saw a significant contribution from pandemic-related products including €130 million in revenue from its rapid antigen test.

 The company said it expects core molecular testing revenue between $115 million and $125 million and SARS-CoV-2 revenue between $15 million and $20 million.

 Exact Sciences discussed newly released data and its plans for Cologuard, while Luminex provided details about its warning letter from the FDA.

 Qiagen discussed what's in store after a failed bid by Thermo Fisher Scientific, and COVID-19 remained a hot topic on the second day of the virtual conference.

 For full-year 2020, the company expects revenues of approximately $417 million, which would be up 25 percent from a year ago.

 The firm also provided preliminary revenues of $950 million for Q4 and reinstated guidance of $3.79 billion to $3.88 billion for 2021.

 The firm's Diagnostics division expects to post $1.13 billion in revenues for fiscal Q1 2021, up 262 percent from $312.0 million in the year-ago period.